Battle of Baugé: Background

 In 1415 Henry V, with the intention of resuming the war, sailed from England to France with a force of about 10,500.
-He then pursued a highly successful military campaign, including the decisive victory at the Battle of Agincourt, and regained from the French crown much of England's previously held lands in France.
+He then pursued a highly successful military campaign, including the decisive victory at the Battle of Agincourt.
+Thus he regained from the French crown much of England's previously held lands in France, and got the upper hand in French politics, so much so that the 1420 Treaty of Troyes would make him the next king of France.

-The Scots had been in an alliance with France since 1295.
-In 1419 the situation in France was desperate.
-Normandy was lost to the English and Paris to the Burgundians.
-France was in a state of an ongoing civil war between the Royalist faction and the supporters of the dukes of Burgundy.
-In these deteriorating circumstances, the Dauphin appealed to the Scots for help.
-A Scottish army was assembled under the leadership of John, Earl of Buchan, and Archibald, Earl of Wigtown, and from late 1419 to 1421 the Scottish army became the mainstay of the Dauphin’s defence of the lower Loire valley.
+In 1419 France was in a state of an ongoing civil war between the Royalist faction and the supporters of the dukes of Burgundy.

+The situation for the former was desperate, having lost Normandy to the English and Paris to the Burgundians.

+In these deteriorating circumstances Charles VII, the Dauphin at the time, appealed to the Scots for help, as the Scots had been in an alliance with France since 1295..
+A Scottish army was assembled under the leadership of John, Earl of Buchan, and Archibald, Earl of Wigtown, and from late 1419 to 1421 the Scottish army became the mainstay of the Dauphin's defence of the lower Loire valley.

-When Henry returned to England in 1421, he left his heir presumptive, Thomas, Duke of Clarence, in charge of the remaining army.
+When Henry returned to England in 1421, he left his trusted brother and heir presumptive, Thomas, Duke of Clarence, in charge of the remaining army.
 Following the King's instructions, the Duke of Clarence led 4000 men in raids through the provinces of Anjou and Maine.
 This chevauchée met with little resistance, and by Good Friday, 21 March, the English army had made camp near the little town of Vieil-Baugé.
 The Franco-Scots army of about 5000 also arrived in the Vieil-Baugé area to block the English army's progress.
 It was commanded by the Earl of Buchan and the new Marshal of France, the Seigneur of La Fayette; however, the English forces were dispersed, and, significantly, many of the English archers had ridden off in search of plunder or forage.
 On Easter Saturday, one of these foraging groups captured a Scots man-at-arms who was able to provide the Duke of Clarence with intelligence on the 5000 strong Scottish army.
 Clarence was keen to engage the enemy; however, he had a problem: the following day was Easter Sunday, one of the most holy days in the Christian calendar, when a battle would be unthinkable.
 A two-day delay was also deemed as out of the question.
 According to the chronicles of Walter Bower both commanders agreed to a short truce for Easter.